*This site contains affiliate links. If you purchase through these links, we may receive a small commission at no extra cost to you.

-She allowed me to feel the textures of several different kinds of clay, some pliable with a smooth texture, others more sturdy or with a gritty texture.
+She let me feel the textures of several different kinds of clay, some pliable with a smooth texture, others more sturdy or with a gritty texture.

 Selecting a specific ball of clay, she gave it to me to roll out like cookie dough, then showed me how to create the bowl shape by molding it to a hard plaster form and leaving it on top of the wood stove for a spell to dry and harden.

 Coming back to it later in the day, she helped me file down the uneven edges – though even my best efforts left irregularities.
 She suggested I could put feet on it if I chose and provided ample tools to create etchings or 3D designs on it.